holidayextras/holidayextras.github.com/_posts/2016-11-16-quick-draw.md

 author: damian_casey
 tags: Quick Draw
 comments: true
-excerpt: We have been having fun with Google Quick, Draw! today, what do you think of our efforts?
+excerpt: We have been having fun with Google Quick, Draw! today, an interesting A.I experiment.
+What do you think of our efforts?
 ---
 ## Introduction
 We have been having fun in the office today with [Quick, Draw!](https://quickdraw.withgoogle.com/) A new [A.I experiment](https://aiexperiments.withgoogle.com/) released by Google.
 It is a fascinating neural network that is able to guess what you are drawing on the screen.